donnisnoni/svelte/site/content/docs/03-template-syntax.md

 ### Element directives

-As well as attributes, elements can have *directives*, which control the element's behaviour in some way.
+As well as attributes, elements can have *directives*, which control the element's behavior in some way.

 #### on:*eventname*